A closer look at what’s in the jar

 Gill Rapley is an authority on weaning practices in the UK, and is the author of Baby-led Weaning: Helping Your Baby to Love Good Food.
 She promotes baby-led weaning as being one of the healthiest, most natural ways to wean your baby.
 This ultimate guide focuses on what is really healthy—both nutritionally and developmentally—for your baby.

-No parent likes the fight over not eating something that is green versus yellow, or not liking the way something feels; and many of these behaviors are conditioned by babies and young children not getting the variety and incorporation of flavor and texture that they need at an early, appropriate stage of weaning.
-Babies who are allowed to explore real food, sample from mom and dad’s plates, and enjoy new tastes and textures are more likely to feed themselves and eat more healthy foods without the hassle of processing, pureeing, freezing, and worrying over nutrition.
+No parent likes the fight over not eating something that is green versus yellow, or rejecting food based only on its texture; and many of these behaviors are conditioned by babies and young children not getting the variety and incorporation of flavor and texture that they need at an early, appropriate stage of weaning.
+Babies who are allowed to explore real food, sample from their parents’ plates, and enjoy new tastes and textures are more likely to feed themselves and eat more healthy foods without the hassle of processing, pureeing, freezing, and worrying over nutrition.

 Why is baby-led weaning highly successful?

-- It is a natural process.
+- It’s a natural process.
 Eating is a basic instinct and babies will eat solid foods when ready

 - Your baby will learn to explore and enjoy food